-Prof. Yaroslav Blume, Director of Institute of Food Biotechnology and Genomics (from 2008), Head of Department of Genomics and Molecular Biotechnology.
-M.S.
-(Biochemistry) from Kyiv State University (1978), Ph.D.
-(1982), Dr. Sci.
+Prof. Yaroslav Blume is the Director of the Institute of Food Biotechnology and Genomics (from 2008), and Head of Department of Genomics and Molecular Biotechnology.
+Prof. Yaroslav Blume completed his M.S.
+(Biochemistry) from Kyiv State University in 1978, Ph.D.
+(1982), and Dr. Sci.
 (Dr. Hab.)
 (1988).
-Full Member of the Natl.
+He is a Full Member of the Natl.
 Academy of Sciences of Ukraine (2006).
-His scientific career started in Kyiv University, continuing in Natl.
-Academy of Sci., long time in Institute of Cell Biology and Genetic Engineering (1989-2008).
-He was a visiting scientist at University of Freiburg (1997), Canadian Food Inspection Agency, Ottawa (1998), John Innes Center, Norwich (1998-2003), Antwerpen University (2005-2006), invited professor at Schiller University, Jena (2001).
+His scientific career started from Kyiv University which continued in Natl.
+Academy of Sci., and worked for a long time in the Institute of Cell Biology and Genetic Engineering (1989-2008).
+He was a visiting scientist at the University of Freiburg (1997), Canadian Food Inspection Agency, Ottawa (1998), John Innes Center, Norwich (1998-2003), and Antwerpen University (2005-2006).
+He was an invited professor at Schiller University, Jena (2001).
 His research activity is aimed at cell biology, genomics and biotechnology of plant cytoskeleton and cell signalling as well as a development of new tools for molecular biotechnology, creation of plants with novel traits, especially for biofuel production.
-Author and co-author more than 250 research publications, 11 patent inventions and 9 plant varieties.
-The State Prize of Ukraine (2011), the Prize of Natl.
-Academy of Sci. in Genetics (2002).
+Prof. Blume authored and co-authored more than 250 research publications, 11 patent inventions and 9 plant varieties.
+He received The State Prize of Ukraine in 2011, and the Prize of Natl.
+Academy of Sci. in Genetics in 2002.

 ) National Academy of Science of Ukraine Institute of Food Biotechnology and Genomics Kiev Ukraine